We select and review products independently. When you purchase through our links we may earn a commission. Learn more.

 This is a pretty simple concept; instead of paying for a dozen streaming services, pay for one ad-free membership at a time.
 Join Netflix and immediately cancel your subscription so it doesn’t renew at the end of the month.
 Then, if HBO Max launches a cool show, you can join its service.
 Rise, repeat, and enjoy cheap ad-free streaming.

 You could also invest in physical media.
-I know, DVDs and Blu-Rays are really expensive on Amazon—that’s why you should go to thrift stores, flea markets, and swap meets.
+I know, DVDs and Blu-Rays are really expensive on Amazon---that's why you should go to thrift stores, flea markets, and swap meets.
 Nobody wants discs anymore, so aftermarket DVDs and Blu-Rays are a ridiculously good bargain.

 Bear in mind that physical media can be digitized.
-And if you set up a Plex server, you can stream this media from anywhere—you can build your own ad-free streaming service.
+And if you set up a Plex server, you can stream this media from anywhere---you can build your own ad-free streaming service.